 5. Dance, Dance, Dance!

 If there’s a DJ and a dance floor, you better believe you can find me cutting a rug!
-I love dancing the night away and practicing my latest dance moves.
-Mickey’s Not-So-Scary Halloween Party has lots of different dance parties:
+Mickey’s Not-So-Scary Halloween Party has several different dance parties:

 - Disney Junior Jam at Cosmic Ray’s Starlight Cafe is perfect for little tadpoles like my sister, Lily.
-Vamperina and more Disney Junior characters make an appearance here.
-Lily loves rocking it out with them.
+Vamperina, Fancy Nancy, Doc McStuffins and Timon make an appearance here.
+(Hopefully making a return for 2026.
+Characters are subject to change.)

 6. Eat Your Heart Out!
 (Spooky Pun Toadally Intended)